zellij-org/zellij-org.github.io/content/news/remote-sessions-windows-cli.md

 ### Pane/Tab ID Return Values
 CLI and plugin methods that create panes and tabs now return the IDs of the newly created resources, allowing users to use these IDs for further commands instead of finding them through queries.

+**For more information about controlling Zellij from the command line:** https://zellij.dev/documentation/controlling-zellij-through-cli.html

 ## Resize Panes with the Mouse
 {{<figure src="/img/resize-with-mouse-demo.gif" width="900px;" alt="A screenshot of a read-only Zellij session">}}
 Panes can now be resized with the mouse, both by dragging their borders and with `Ctrl` + `scrollup`/`scrolldown`.